RiiConnect24/Wii-Guide/_pages/en_US/wiiflow.md

 #### What you need

 * A Wii
-* A USB drive/SD card
+* A USB drive and/or SD card
 * [WiiFlow](https://github.com/Fledge68/WiiFlow_Lite/releases)

 Make sure you have installed [cIOS](/cios) before following this!